 When you want to disconnect from the VPN click Deactivate next to the VPN server name.

-If you don’t have an ASUSWRT router it’s likely that you’ll have to flash your current router with new firmware that supports OpenVPN VPN client software.
+If you don’t have an ASUSWRT router you’ll likely have to flash your current router with new firmware that supports OpenVPN VPN client software.
 The three main firmwares are:

 Important: You must do your research before you attempt to flash your router with new firmware as doing so on a device that doesn’t support the firmware could ‘brick’ your router, leaving it useless.

 Here’s how to flash your existing router:

 (These are very general instructions – you should read your router’s user manual for specific instructions, as it may require more complicated steps than those outlined below.)